Event-based Stereo Visual Odometry with Native Temporal Resolution via Continuous-time Gaussian Process Regression: INTRODUCTION

 Any event-based VO system must address the asynchronous event times.
 Many pipelines do this by grouping similar feature times to a common time \cite{Ultimate_SLAM, EVO, ESVO}.
 This allows for the direct application of frame-based VO pipelines but sacrifices the temporal resolution of event cameras.

-This paper instead presents an event-based VO system that uses all the unique asynchronous timestamps in the estimation without grouping or approximation.
+This paper instead presents an event-based VO system that uses the unique asynchronous timestamps directly in the estimation problem without grouping or approximation.
 It estimates the camera motion as a continuous-time trajectory represented by states at unique feature times and a white-noise-on-acceleration (WNOA) motion prior.
 The trajectory is estimated using nonparametric Gaussian process regression.
-This results in a continuous, physically founded trajectory that exploits the full temporal resolution of asynchronous event cameras.
-(Fig.~\ref{fig:state_construct}).
+This results in a continuous, physically founded trajectory that exploits the temporal resolution of asynchronous event cameras and can estimate complex, real-world motions.
+(Fig.~\ref{fig:state_construct}). \squeezeWords

 This paper presents a complete event-based stereo VO pipeline using continuous-time Gaussian process regression.
 It is compatible with any feature detector and tracker, including frame-based methods for traditional cameras, without reducing the temporal resolution of event-based cameras.
-It also uses an outlier rejection method that continues to consider the unique measurement times and provides better tracklets and initial conditions for estimation.
+It also uses Motion-Compensated RANSAC (MC-RANSAC) \cite{RANSAC_MC} to consider the unique measurement times during outlier rejection and independently provide better tracklets and initial conditions for estimation.
 The resulting continuous-time trajectory provides estimates of camera poses at any and all timestamps in the estimation window.

 It is evaluated on the publicly available Multi Vehicle Stereo Event Camera (MVSEC) dataset \cite{MVSEC}, where it obtains a more accurate and smoother trajectory estimate than the state-of-the-art Event-based Stereo Visual Odometry (ESVO) \cite{ESVO}.
 It achieves $7.9\cdot 10^{-3}$ and $5.9\cdot 10^{-3}$ root-mean-squared (RMS) relative error in $SE(3)$ and 5.78\% and 4.93\% final global translational error as a percent of path length on two independent MVSEC sequences.
-This outperforms the publicly available ESVO on these sequences, especially in terms of trajectory smoothness and RMS relative error where it is two- and four-times better, respectively. \squeezeWords \enlargethispage*{\baselineskip}
+This outperforms the publicly available ESVO on these sequences, especially in terms of trajectory smoothness and RMS relative error where it is two- and four-times better, respectively.

 The rest of the paper is organized as follows.
 Sec. \ref{sec:related_work} summarizes the existing literature on event-based VO.
 Sec. \ref{sec:methodology} presents the complete pipeline of Gaussian-process continuous-time VO.
 Sec. \ref{sec:experiments} evaluates the system and ESVO on the MVSEC dataset and discusses the results.
 Sec. \ref{sec:conclusion} presents the summary of the work.